marcellobeltrami/SRA-Fetch/README.md

 **Note:** the pipeline has been tested with single project ids and multiple reads ids.
 It is possible that passing a list of projects could work, although it could result in unexpected behaviour.

+### Update modules

+This pipeline relies on a centralized file to manage SLURM dependencies.
+Modifying  commands in <configs/modules.nf> will allow to load relevant modules to relative processes.
+This allows to use this pipeline on different HPCs managed by SLURM.

 ## Dev Note

 Running the pipeline locally with stub is quite useful to test inputs and outputs and general syntax without major resource usage.